FEDERAL ENERGY EFFICIENT HOME IMPROVEMENT CREDIT (25C)

 Hide details

 The 25C Energy Efficient Home Improvement Tax Credit provides a tax credit for eligible heat pumps up to 30% of project costs, capped at $2,000.
+All purchases and installations must be completed before Dec.
+31, 2025.

 Project Type:Electrical componentsHow much funding can you receive from 25C for qualifying projects?: